SS C. F. Curtis: Final voyage

 On 18 November 1914, C. F. Curtis, towing the schooner–barges Selden E. Marvin and Annie M. Peterson, was headed for Tonawanda, from Baraga, Michigan, with a cargo of lumber in excess of 3 million board feet between them.
 Shortly after their departure, the three vessels encountered poor weather conditions, including strong winds, large waves, and heavy snow.
 All three vessels were lost, killing 28 people, 14 of them aboard C. F. Curtis.

-Maritime historian Ric Mixter described the loss of the three vessels as the "the nation’s darkest day in lumber history".
+Maritime historian Ric Mixter described the loss of the three vessels as "the nation's darkest day in lumber history".

 Wreck

 In 2021, the Great Lakes Shipwreck Historical Society located the wreck of C. F. Curtis during an underwater survey.
 Her wreck rests in roughly 500 ft of water, approximately 20 mi off Grand Marais, Michigan.
 The name of the Edward Hines Lumber Company remains legible on her hull.